Fork Me, Spoon Me

+Book

 Fork Me, Spoon Me is 142 pages of recipes using ingredients which are thought to have an aphrodisiac effect.
 The book features 12 ingredients noted for their aphrodisiac history which are: mint, ginger root, rosemary, vanilla, chocolate, almonds, figs, peaches, mango, chile peppers, honey and saffron.
 Each ingredient is used in three to four recipes with tips for presentation and when to serve.
 Reiley includes references to ancient cultures and individuals that have mentioned foods having an aphrodisiac potential.

 Fork Me, Spoon Me was inspired by and fashioned after the Joy of Sex — the chapter layout and flow of content is similar.

 The recipes in Fork Me, Spoon Me were created so that none requires a knife to eat.
 Only a fork, spoon and/or fingers are needed, hence the title of the cookbook.

 Fork Me, Spoon Me has been mentioned by the National Geographic, The Times, Marie Claire and The New York Daily News.
 The cookbook has also led to appearances on news and entertainment programs throughout the United States and Canada, Australia and Britain.